 The Romanians’ interest in me derived from the fact that many of my articles depicted socialist Romania in a negative light (see www.stevensampsontexts.com).
 I had written about planning and improvisation, bureaucracy and corruption, the underground economy, political rumors, emigration, Radio Free Europe and the secret police itself.
 My publications were also floating around the country among my Romanian friends, and they were found among the possessions of other foreign researchers in Romania.
 I had given interviews on the BBC and written for Danish and U.S. media.
 A few privileged Romanians who visited me in Denmark or who met me at conferences also made reports about me and our conversations.
 Some told me never to visit them in Romania, that they would get into trouble.
-Others invited me into their homes whenever I came to Romania, but they also filed reports with the secret police afterwards.
-Everyone had their reasons, as Katherine Verdery (2018) has described in detail.
+Others invited me into their homes whenever I came to Romania, but they also filed reports with the secret police afterward.
+Everyone had their reasons, as Katherine Verdery (2018)[this is correct] has described in detail.
 By the mid-1980s, I had become dangerous enough to ‘qualify’ as a threat to the state.
-The final pages of my secret police file detail my arrest at the Bucharest airport in 1985, when I tried to enter Romania on holiday with my wife and two young children.
+The final pages of my secret police file detail my detention at the Bucharest airport in 1985, when I tried to enter Romania on holiday with my wife and two young children.
 I was now persona non grata, my file stating that I had ‘conducted activities that were contrary to the interests of the Romanian state’, and that I should be denied entry into the country for a period of five years.

 ‘Don’t visit us again.
 You only make trouble.’

 Let me now return to the years just before I was denied entry into the country.
 After ten years visiting Romania, I had made some close friends.
 Two of my closest friends were ‘Andrei’ and ‘Maria’ (pseudonyms).
 My wife and I had originally lived in the village with Andrei’s uncle, so we got to know each other at these family gatherings.
 Andrei and Maria lived in the city of Brasov, 20 km away, in an eighth floor apartment, with their young daughter.
 Andrei was an engineer in a tractor factory, and Maria worked in an architectural planning office.
-They were my age and very personable, and whenever my wife and I went to Brasov, we invited them out for dinner or just sat around and talked in their home.
+They were my age and very personable, and whenever my wife and I went to Brasov,[technically Brasov has a sedilla under the s ] we invited them out for dinner or just sat around and talked in their home.
 When I visited them, we could relax, gossiping about people in the village or talking about conditions in Romania (in a low voice).
-I would bring along some whiskey, cigarettes or Toblerone chocolate from the ‘dollar shop’, where Romanians could not enter.
+I would bring along some Johnny Walker whiskey, Kent cigarettes or Toblerone chocolate from the ‘dollar shop’, where Romanians could not enter.
 When visiting from Denmark, I would bring Danish baby clothes for their daughter or cosmetics for Maria.
 Over the years, we exchanged letters and phone calls, and I visited them whenever I came to Romania.
 They even invited me to stay overnight in their home illegally.
 Of course, we talked about them visiting me in Denmark, a procedure that required me to send them a formal invitation, after which they would apply for a passport to visit the West.